Scoring genre clarity...

 Quick text summary

-Try To Drive scored 73/100 on Steam Analyser — Good for a Steam capsule.
+Try To Drive scored 73/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [uniqueness_polish] Add a distinctive visual accent—such as a signature color motif, UI element, or stylized icon—that would allow the capsule to be recognized without the title text.

 Capsule scores by dimension